 Lender’s title insurance, which you will likely pay for as part of your mortgage closing costs, protects your lender from claims against your property that could negatively impact them.
 In general, you as the homeowner will be the first person responsible for claims against your property – so if you also want protection against potential legal issues that could arise, you’ll need to purchase owner’s title insurance.

 Owner’s Title Insurance

-How Much Does Title Insurance Cost?
+How Much Is Title Insurance?

 Do I Need Title Insurance?

 While you don’t necessarily need title insurance, forgoing it can prove risky.
 If you don’t have any title insurance coverage for yourself, you’re liable to pay for any outstanding title costs or issues.